dbarzin/mercator/docs/model.md

 linked to a process.

-In the application, an entity associated with a process can be attached to a process from these two objects.
+In the application, an entity associated with a process can be linked with a process from these two objects.
-An activity can be linked to a process from these two objects.
+An activity can be linked with a process from these two objects.
-Information can be linked to a process from these two objects.
+An information can be linked with a process from these two objects.

-An application can be attached to a process from these two objects.
+An application can be linked with a process from these two objects.
-GDPR registry processing can be attached to a process from a registry processing object.
+A GDPR registry data processing can be linked with a process from a registry data processing object.

-A security measure can be attached to an application from the "Assign a security measure" button.
+A security measure can be linked with an application from the "Assign security controls" button.
-This button is present in the GDPR view and visible in the list of Security Measures objects.
+This button is in the GDPR view and visible in the list of Security controls objects.

 #### Activities